Computational-Mafia/donbot/votecounter/README.md

 # Votecounter
-Includes Psyche's version of a VoteExtracter class for extracting votes from posts, and a set of helper functions and variables used to pull that off.
+`Votecounter.ipynb/.py` ncludes Psyche's version of a VoteExtracter class for extracting votes from posts, and a set of helper functions and variables used to pull that off.
 These are discussed in detail at their location in the notebook.

 Rather than being very strict about what counts as a vote (ie looking for proper vote formatting and exact target naming), this function is intended to work like human moderators do, or at least have over the D1s of ~300 Mini Normal Games studied to produce the function.
 The VoteExtractor class has been found to accurately predict which player a moderator assigned a lynch to across nearly all of these studied games - all without relying on any explicit database of aliases.